Where to Try Vegan German Food in Berlin

 Puffer Imbiss

 At Puffer Imbiss you’ll find yummy Kartoffelpuffer and Eierkuchen.
-While the Eierkuchen (literally egg cake) is only vegetarian, their Kartoffelpuffer is vegan if you order it plain or with Apfelmus (apple sauce) .
-Kartoffelpuffer are a truly scrumptious German treat that are traditionally enjoyed with sugar, apple sauce, or a sort of herb yogurt sauce called Kräuterquark (not normally vegan).
+While the Eierkuchen (literally egg cake) is only vegetarian, their Kartoffelpuffer is vegan if you order it plain or with Apfelmus (apple sauce).
+Kartoffelpuffer is a truly scrumptious German treat that is traditionally enjoyed with sugar, apple sauce, or a sort of herb yogurt sauce called Kräuterquark (not normally vegan).

 I recommend ordering it with apple sauce, the savoriness of the fried potato pancake paired with sweet regional apple sauce is a stellar combo.
 You’ll find that the ones served here are quite filling and make for a hearty, quick, and cost-friendly meal you can enjoy when passing through Hermannplatz.